 Check the permissions of files and folders on the site.
 Using permissions 644 for files and 755 for folders is usually recommended.
 To set permissions, use an FTP client or the server console.
 Default permissions are set as 777 - permissions for all, including reading, editing, and other operations.

 Check the .htaccess file.
 Error 500 may also be due to a misconfigured .htaccess file.
 Ensure that the .htaccess file syntax is correct and that there are no errors in it.
 If necessary, delete the .htaccess file and upload it again.

 Check the server logs.
-Often the cause of internal server error is described in the server logs (we described this method in the 5th step).
+Often the cause of internal server errors is described in the server logs (we described this method in the 5th step).